rsc1102/DeckOfCardsMCP/README.md

 ### Note
 1. Jokers are not supported.
 2. Pile names must be 1-32 characters using only letters, numbers, hyphen, or underscore.
+3. Piles do not work with multiple decks.